limsim/beginners-guide-to-selenium/README.md

 # Beginner's guide to Selenium
-Code for Intro to Selenium meetup
+Code for Beginner's Guide to Selenium meetup